psychemedia/storytelling-notes/gobborn_seer.md

 # Gobborn Seer / Goban Saor

 A few years ago, I picked up, via two separate purchases, the four volumes of Katharine Briggs' *Dictionary of British Folk-Tales*.
 Most of the time, it sits on the bookshelf *just in case*, but skimming through it a day or two ago whilst looking up a reference to the *Hedley Kow*, which it turns out I had already previously bookmarked, I was reminded of the *Gobborn Seer*.
-This is (was, now) not a story I actually knew, though: a) I had recently come across a couple of references to it whilst digging into *Wayland Smith*; and b) (I think) it was an echo of a mention Daniel Mordern made to whilst chatting last year and that I had noted as a story I didn't know, but from the context of the conversation was one I probably should (as were the general sense of who the lady folklorists and story collectors were (Mrs. Bray, Mrs. Balfour, Miss Burne, Mrs. Gomme, Ella Mary Leather, Ruth Tongue, Lady Charlotte Guest, Lady Wilde, Lady Gregory, &c.) and which tales they had collected).
+This is (was, now) not a story I actually knew, though: (a) I had recently come across a couple of references to it whilst digging into *Wayland Smith*; and (b) (I think) it was an echo of a mention Daniel Mordern made to whilst chatting last year and that I had noted as a story I didn't know, but from the context of the conversation was one I probably should (as were the general sense of who the lady folklorists and story collectors were (Mrs. Bray, Mrs. Balfour, Miss Burne, Mrs. Gomme, Ella Mary Leather, Ruth Tongue, Lady Charlotte Guest, Lady Wilde, Lady Gregory, &c.) and which tales they had collected).

-The version of the tale given in Briggs (*Part A, Volume 1, II, pp.277-9*) is taken from Jacobs' *More English Fairy Tales*, Briggs' note is an extended form of Jacobs' note on the story, although it appears to contain an error:
+The version of the tale given in Briggs (*Part A, Volume 1, II, pp.277-9*) is taken from Jacobs' *More English Fairy Tales*.
+Briggs' note is an extended form of Jacobs' note on the story, although it appears to contain an error:

 > Collected by Mrs. Gomme from an old woman at Deptford, "Gobborn Seer" comes from the Irish "Goban Saor", a travelling carpenter, a godlike character somewhat in the tradition of Wayland Smith.
 The tale is to be found in Ireland.
 "The Peasant's Wise Daughter", to which this tale bears some resemblance, occurs in Kennedy's *Fireside Stories*.
 A wise wife, who compensates for her husband's lack of intelligence, is to be found in "A Pottle of Brains".